OWASP/www-project-mobile-app-security/tab_news.md

 ## October 4th, 2019: Pre-release of MASVS 1.2!

-We have released a first releaseclient of MASVS Version 1.2.
-This release-client will be the referenc document for further translations.
+We have a pre-release of MASVS Version 1.2.
+This will be the reference document for further translations.

 ## October 2nd, 2019: MSTG Playground Release!